booleanbites/houzi-doc/_docs/tools/social_signon_google.md

 ---
-title: Setup Phone Sign In
+title: Setup Google social sign in
 category: Tools Setup
-order: 18
+order: 15
 ---

+## Google sign in
 The keystore that you intend to use to sign the Android app will be used in this step.
-You might have already created this keystore in previous sections.
+YOu might have already created this keystore in previous sections.
 After generating a signing key, the next step is to add SHA-1 and SHA-256 certificates to the firebase project.
 You go to the `Firebase console > project > project settings > Add fingerprint`
 Here you add your SHA-1 and SHA-256 certificates, that you generated from your signing key and from the Google play console.

 To generate SHA-1 and SHA-256 certificates from the key: